mleoking/PhET/README.txt

 DESCRIPTION OF FILES

 phet.iml:
-   IntelliJ Idea module file for working with PhET
+   IntelliJ IDEA module file for working with PhET

 --